Qala-Dev/course-materials/schedule/week-1.md

   * Connect Bitcoin Core and LND programmatically
   * Interface with Bitcoin Core and LND using the CLI tools
   * Programmatic control of bitcoind and LND
-  * Comfortable with running the full test suite(s) of Bitcoin Core and LND
+  * Comfortable with running the full test suite(s) of Bitcoin Core
 * Build a toy bitcoin wallet using a library
   * Add additional functionality of your choosing
-  *
 * Develop a robust understanding of bitcoin topics both in theory and in practice:
   * Random number generation
   * Keys and key material